Domestic Violence Clinic

 The Domestic Violence Clinic provides comprehensive civil legal services to low-income victims of domestic violence, sexual assault, and stalking while educating University of Oregon law students in the skills required for client representation in a litigation-based practice.

 The Domestic Violence Clinic is a partnership between the University of Oregon School of Law and local advocacy organizations (Womenspace, for survivors of domestic violence, and Sexual Assault Support Services (SASS), for survivors of sexual assault).
-The Clinic is in-house at the law school with offices in Agate Hall.
+The Clinic is in-house at the law school.

 The Domestic Violence Clinic offers students the opportunity to participate in the Basic Clinic and the Advanced Clinic.